blueridgeboost/blueridgeboost.github.io/src/content/class/coding/preschool-block-coding.md

     <div class="row">
 Our youngest students learn fundamental coding concepts by helping a [monkey collect bananas](https://www.codemonkey.com/courses/codemonkey-jr) on instructor-provided Chromebooks.
 Students learn the basics of coding using left, right, jump up, jump left, and jump right commands to guide a monkey to collect all bananas before opening a treasure chest.
 In addition, students learn to code repetition by using loops and conditional loops.
 The course concludes with procedures.

-The classes run in four-week sessions.
+The classes are organized in four-lesson units.
 Each class is 30 minutes long.
 We adjust the classes to the pace of each student.
-Students typically need six sessions to complete the course.
+Students typically need 4-6 months to complete the course.

 <b><a href="https://trialcodingclasses.youcanbook.me/">Sign up here</a> for a free trial coding class!</b>
     </div>
     <div class="row flex-column flex-md-row">
         <div class="col col-md-6 col-lg-8">

-#### Session 1.
+#### Unit 1.
 Sequencing

 Students build a foundation in coding and problem-solving.<br>